We are here to help address your concerns and questions. Please contact us at any time for additional information.

 Q. Why does my dog need a heartworm test?

 We require an annual heartworm test for various reasons: 1) to confirm that your dog has not been previously exposed to an infected mosquito and been infected with heartworms.
-2) if your dog is on year round prevention, we still perform the test every year to ensure that the drug is working properly.
+2) if your dog is on year-round prevention, we still perform the test every year to ensure that the drug is working properly.
 3) yearly heartworm testing is the recommendation of the American Heartworm Society.
-4) if your dog gets heartworms, and you can prove that you have purchased year round heartworm prevention, the manufacturer will pay for the heartworm treatment (they will not if a heartworm test was not done).
+4) if your dog gets heartworms, and you can prove that you have purchased year-round heartworm prevention, the manufacturer will pay for the heartworm treatment (they will not if a heartworm test was not done).
 5) we are legally required to run a heartworm test yearly or risk losing our veterinary prescription license.

 The most important part of any wellness plan for your pet is the annual physical examination.
 On average, dogs and cats age 7 years for every one human year.
 The annual exam allows us to examine all body systems, evaluate dental health, and determine the proper weight for your pet.
-We can not over emphasize the need for annual wellness examinations in order to prevent or catch diseases early.
+We can not overemphasize the need for annual wellness examinations in order to prevent or catch diseases early.

 Q. Is it okay to get my pet’s medications online?

 We do not recommend internet pharmacies because they are not regulated by the government.
-Many of these pharmacies are purchasing illegal drugs from over seas.
+Many of these pharmacies are purchasing illegal drugs from overseas.
 Many of these prescriptions do not have the correct drug inside or have a different drug inside- there is no way to tell- because they are not regulated or tested.
 We also have no way of knowing if the drugs are stored properly.
 Many pharmacies are also prescribing medications without proper prescriptions from veterinarians.
 Some of these pharmacies may be able to charge less for similar prescriptions at a veterinary hospital; however, part of the benefit of a prescription includes client education and drug adjustments when needed.
-The internet pharmacies are not capable or legally able to provide this type of service.
+Internet pharmacies are not capable or legally able to provide this type of service.